mahan-nezafat/tapsi-home-page/README.md

-# tapsi-landing-page
+# tapsi-home-page
-tapsi.ir responsive landing page with HTML, Sass, CSS, Js
+tapsi.ir responsive home page with HTML, Sass, CSS, Js

 # description
 this project was created with HTML, Css, Sass, Javascript. in this project I tried to impelent the original website design with Sass only instead of